What is the Law Regarding Employment in Farmington?

 "At-Will" vs. Contract Employment Terms

-"At-will" employment is the most common form of employment, but in some cases there may be an employment contract guaranteeing payments for six months to a year.
-"At-will" employment implies that either the employer or employee may end the job at any time for any reason, so long as it is not illegal to do so Laws of both the state and federal government determine which employment terms are valid and enforceable should there be a contract between the Farmington employee and employer.
+Majority of the time employment is considered to be "at-will", although in some instances there might be an employment contract between the employer and employee for a set period of time.
+"At-will" employment implies that either the employer or employee can end the job at any time for any reason, so long as it is not illegal to do so Federal and state laws control the enforcement of employment clauses provisions for citizens of Farmington.

 Anti-Discrimination laws in Farmington